luumsk/NSU_Python/README.md

 Mid-term exam (Multiple Choice Questions) to assess understanding.

-#### Week 5: Data Manipulation with NumPy and Pandas (09.10-15.10)
+#### Week 5: Data Manipulation with NumPy (09.10-15.10)

 Lecture and lab:
 - Introduction to NumPy for numerical computing.
 - Creating NumPy arrays and basic array operations.
 - Indexing, slicing, and reshaping NumPy arrays.
-- Introduction to pandas Series and DataFrames.
-- Loading and exploring datasets using pandas.
-- Data cleaning, filtering, and handling missing values.
+- Universal functions, broadcasting.
+- Advanced indexing
+- I/O with Numpy

 Graded Assignment 3

 #### Week 6: Data Analysis with Pandas (16.10-22.10)

 Lecture and lab:
+- Introduction to Pandas Series and DataFrames.
+- Loading and exploring datasets using pandas.
+- Data cleaning, filtering, and handling missing values.
 - Data aggregation and summarization.
 - Grouping and pivoting data.
 - Applying functions and transformations.
-- Visualizing data using pandas built-in capabilities.

 Graded Assignment 4

 #### Week 7: Data Visualization with Matplotlib and Seaborn (23.10-29.10)

 Lecture and lab:

 - Introduction to data visualization.
+- Visualizing data using Pandas built-in capabilities.
 - Creating static and interactive plots with Matplotlib.
 - Enhancing visualizations with Seaborn.